JulianWer/OllamaBench/README.md

 --------------------------------------------------------------------------------
 ```

-## Core Features

-  * **Modular Benchmarking**: Conduct evaluations across a wide range of disciplines such as `Writing`, `Coding`, `Reasoning`, and `Knowledge Extraction`.
-  * **AI-Powered Adjudication**: Utilize a powerful "judge" LLM of your choice to provide objective, nuanced, and reproducible evaluations of model responses.
-  * **Advanced ELO Ranking**: Model performance is rated using the m-ELO algorithm, a variant of the standard ELO system designed for faster convergence and higher accuracy in pairwise comparisons.
-  * **Interactive Analysis Dashboard**: A web-based dashboard built with Flask and Chart.js offers live insights into results, including:
-      * **Overall Leaderboards** and aggregate metrics.
-      * **Detailed Categorical ELO Scores** for granular analysis.
-      * **Direct Model-to-Model Comparison** across different task areas.
-      * **Live Updates** of results via Server-Sent Events (SSE).
-  * **Extensive Configurability**: Customize nearly every aspect of the benchmarking process via a central `config.yaml` file, including model parameters, datasets, evaluation categories, and ELO settings.
-  * **Automation-Friendly CLI**: A robust command-line interface allows for scripting and automation of benchmarking workflows, with separate controls for the response generation and evaluation phases.
-  * **Transparency and Traceability**: All generated responses and judge verdicts are archived in structured JSON files for detailed review and post-hoc analysis.
+*Ranking data last updated: 2025-06-30*

+## Benchmark Analysis & Validity

+The credibility of the benchmark results is critical.
+The project includes an `analyse_results.ipynb` notebook for documentation and validity checks.

+### Comparison with Public Leaderboards

+The notebook includes a comparative analysis between this project's results (`Meine LLM Arena`) and the public `LMArena.ai` leaderboard.
+The plot from the notebook visually confirms two main points:

+1.  **Strong Correlation**: The relative ranking of models is highly consistent between both arenas.
+2.  **Systematic ELO Difference**: `LMArena.ai` provides significantly higher absolute ELO ratings, which is likely due to differences in voter pools, prompt sets, or the underlying ELO calculation methodology.

+This indicates that while the absolute numbers differ, **OllamaBench produces a relative ranking of models that is in good agreement with larger, public benchmarks.**

+### Internal Consistency

+The leaderboard data demonstrates strong internal consistency, supported by two key observations from the analysis notebook:

+1.  **Logical Performance Scaling**: Performance (ELO) scales logically with model size within the same family (e.g., `Qwen3: 8b > 4b > 1.7b > 0.6b`).
+2.  **Correlation of ELO and W/L/D Record**: The ELO rankings are strongly supported by the win/loss/draw statistics.
+Models with higher ELO scores have a significantly better win-to-loss ratio.

+These factors indicate that the evaluation methodology is applied consistently and that the rankings are a credible representation of the models' relative performance.

 ## System Architecture & Workflow

-OllamaBench is designed to be process-safe and atomic to ensure data integrity during benchmark runs.

-1.  **Configuration & Prompt Loading**: The system is initialized via the `config.yaml` file.
-Prompts for a specific category are loaded either from local JSON files or directly from a Hugging Face dataset.
+1.  **Configuration & Prompt Loading**: The system is initialized via `config.yaml`.
+Prompts for a specific category are loaded from local JSON files (e.g., `begründung_prompts.json`) or a Hugging Face dataset.
-2.  **Answer Generation (Optional)**: The models defined as `comparison_llms` generate answers to the loaded prompts.
-Existing answers are cached and not regenerated to improve efficiency.
+2.  **Answer Generation (Optional)**: Models defined in `comparison_llms` generate answers to the prompts.
 3.  **Pairwise Adjudication (Optional)**: The `judge_llm` performs a pairwise evaluation of responses.
-To minimize positional bias, responses are evaluated in two rounds in a swapped order.
-The judge outputs a verdict (`[[A]]`, `[[B]]`, or `[[C]]` for a tie).
+Positional bias is minimized by evaluating in two rounds with swapped positions.
-4.  **ELO Calculation**: The adjudication results are fed into the m-ELO algorithm to update the models' ELO ratings.
-The `results.json` file is updated atomically using file locking to prevent race conditions.
+4.  **ELO Calculation**: The adjudication results are processed by the m-ELO algorithm to update model ratings.
+The `results.json` file is updated atomically using file locking.
-5.  **Visualization**: The Flask-based dashboard reads the `results.json` file and streams the latest rankings and charts to the client via SSE.
+5.  **Visualization**: The Flask-based dashboard reads the `results.json` file and streams the latest rankings to the client.

 ## Getting Started